-SPECIAL OFFER: Sign up for Ballet and you can also sign up to Contemporary Dance for just £85 (same location/evening)
+Sign up for Ballet and you can also sign up to Contemporary Dance for just £55 (same location/evening)

 Focus, poise, strength!
-Learn these skills and reap superb health benefits with our Ballet & Contemporary dance courses.
+Learn these skills and reap superb health benefits with our Ballet for Beginners dance course.

-In our Ballet for Beginners course, you will learn basic exercises and steps and learn simple combinations at the barre at slow tempos.
+During our ballet classes, you will learn basic exercises and steps and learn simple combinations at the barre at slow tempos.
 Over time you will gain technique competency and learn movement principles.
 The class will begin with barre work and you will work towards short choreographic phrases.